 Where do you start?
 Once you familiarize yourself with how the game works try finding caches close to home.
 Look up your favorite playground or dog park, a place where you already know the terrain so you can find your first cache quickly.

-St. Edward State Park, Kenmore.
-This lovely forested state park on Lake Washington has loads of trails, a wonderful, shaded playground for kids, and — on a hot day — lake swimming.
-And 13 caches (at last count).
+St. Edward State Park, Kenmore: This lovely forested state park on Lake Washington has loads of trails, a wonderful, shaded playground for kids, and — on a hot day — lake swimming.
+And a dozen or so caches.

-Seward Park, Seattle: At least three caches are hidden around this stellar park with old-growth forest, a natural playground and an fantastic Environmental and Audubon Center.
+Seward Park, Seattle: At least three caches are hidden around this stellar park with old-growth forest, a natural playground and a fantastic Environmental and Audubon Center.

 Point Defiance Park, Tacoma: Check out the zoo, then do some treasure hunting around one of Tacoma's premier beach parks.

-City cache hunts are a lot of fun.
-The Edmonds waterfront has much of the same as Port Townsend plus an off-leash dog park.
-Need something even more citified?
-Seattle Center, Granville Island, Vancouver and downtown Portland are all family-friendly city spots with enough caches to keep you treasure hunting for hours.
+City cache hunts are a lot of fun, too.
+Seattle Center, Granville Island in Vancouver and downtown Portland are all family-friendly city spots with enough caches to keep you treasure hunting for hours.